EUDotACup/Rules/Inhouse.md

 ## Lobby
 * You will get invited to a lobby by a lobby bot.
+* Generally whoever is the captain in the FaceIt lobby should be the captain/drafter ingame, unless your team agrees otherwise.

 ## In Game
 * All chat is allowed, but keep it civil.